RU-ECE/ECE231-DigitalLogicDesign/syllabus.md

 ## Course Outcomes

 After completion of this course, students will be able to
-*  Design simple logic circuits to solve design problems.
+*  Design simple logic circuits to solve design problems
-*
-*  Use industry standard tools (Vivado)
+*  Use industry standard tools (oscilloscopes, Vivado)
+*  Look up technical material to solve a problem

 ## FORMAT AND STRUCTURE
-* Classes include slides and live coding.
+* Lecture include slides and use of a CAD package and Vivado.
+* Recitations include hands on problem solving.
+* Labs give you hands on hardware practice.

 You are encouraged to actively participate.

 ## COURSE MATERIALS

 The textbook is: J. F. Wakerly, Digital Design Principles and Practices, 5th ed., Pearson, ISBN-13: 9780134460093.

 * All materials for this course are in the course repository: https://github.com/RU-ECE/ECE231-DigitalLogicDesign
-* Reference materials are available in the [ref directory]()
+* Reference materials are available in the ref directory under the main repo
 * Other Readings: 	Papers will be added to ref directory of repo

 ## COURSE REQUIREMENTS
 * **Attendance:**	Attendance is crucial for an effective learning but will not be graded.
 Your work will speak for itself.
-* **Homework:** 	Coding assignments will be submitted via canvas for individual single files, or via github.
+* **Homework:** 	Paper assignments, coding in vivado, labs.

 ## GRADING PROCEDURES
 Grades will be based on: